C0WB0YS/C0WB0YS/README.md

 Yes im 14, I am not as sensitive and i do not get uncomfortable with alot of things beside NSFW !
 Please do not mention NSFW Heavily around me.

 ┄ ─ 𐎟 ┄ ─ ┄─┄─┄─┄─┄ ─ ┄ 𐎟 ─

-THE SPAWN IS RIGHT, THERE WORD IS THE CORRECT ANSWER TO THIS WORLD.
+THE SPAWN IS RIGHT, THEIR WORD IS THE CORRECT ANSWER TO THIS WORLD.

-. . .

-. . .

-GOODBYE, OVERSEER.
+DO NOT DOUBT THEIR WORDS, THE SPAWN REQUIRES BLOOD /DRAWN/.